 Metagame: You should be able to get a basic idea just by reading this page.

 Min-Maxing: Actively encouraged to have the very best combination of Pokémon typing, stats, abilities, and movesets for any Pokémon on your team as you can (given whatever tier your Pokémon is in).

 No, Except Yes: The best way to describe the Uber tier.
-It's considered a banlist first, meaning that no Pokémon can be banned from it and no effort is made to balance it out.
+It's considered a banlist first, meaning that no Pokémon can be banned from it and little effort is made to balance it out.
 While it functions similarly to the other tiers because there are enough Pokemon for it to do so, it is blatantly overcentralized around the biggest Game Breakers in the franchise and the tournaments for it only exist because of Rule of Fun.

-Toxic Orb is usually a terrible item to give a Pokémon, but in Gliscor's hands, it turns it into a Stone Wall that can be incredibly frustrating to take down.
+Not Completely Useless: Toxic Orb is usually a terrible item to give a Pokémon, but in Gliscor's hands, it turns it into a Stone Wall that can be incredibly frustrating to take down.
 It's also the only reliable way to activate the Toxic Boost and Quick Feet abilities note Quick Feet doesn't prevent burns from halving Attack and most Quick Feet users are physical attackers, so Flame Orb isn't very good for this. , and can be used to activate Guts.